MarcusRainbow/Haxcel/README.md

 hxAssign allows you to assign a name to a Haskell expression.
 The expression can be a number, string, list or a function -- anything that Haskell can assign a name to.
 The function is typically not evaluated unless it is marked as strict.
 Thus it is perfectly legal to write something like hxAssign("all_positive_integers", "[0..]").
 This would take forever to execute as it stands, but non-strict evaluation means only as much of it is evaluated as is needed, when it is needed.

 You can use hxAssign to define functions, but the definition must be of the form label = expression.
 This means functions must be defined using lambda expressions.
-(We may add syntactic sugar methods to haxcel to support function definition in prettier ways.)
+(We may add syntactic sugar methods to Haxcel to support function definition in prettier ways.)

 hxAssign returns the name (the first arg), in the case of success.
 This makes it easy to chain dependencies in a natural way.
-Note that Excel does not support cyclic dependency structures, as you could get with corecursion in Haskell.
-In the case of error, it returns whatever error GHCI wrote, as a string.
+Note that Excel does not support cyclic dependency structures, as you could get with mutual recursion in Haskell.
+Mutual recursion can be set up in modules loaded into Excel, or by using string labels to break the dependecy cycles.
+In the case of error, hxAssign returns whatever error GHCI returned, as a string.

 The expression in hxAssign (the second arg) can contain embedded references to other variables, specified as "{}" as in Rust or Python.
 Eventually, we shall support format specifiers inside the braces, but not yet.
 These refer to the third and subsequent args, which means you can easily maintain the dependency structure of your Haskell definitions.